yoanmalie/d8-theming-guide/libraries/README.md

         - core/jquery
         - core/jquery.once

 > We need `core/drupal` in order to take advantage of the `Drupal.behaviors`.
 To include the Drupal core version of jQuery, we add `core/jquery`.
 The final dependency is `core/jquery.once`, a jQuery plugin allowing to only apply a function once to an element.

-In the `*.info.yml` file of the theme (or module), add the following lines, to include the new declared *library* into the theme (or module).
+Open up the `*.info.yml` file of the theme and add the following lines to include the *library* into the theme.

     libraries:
       - awesome/base

-This includes the custom javascript (and makes sure the dependencies are loaded).
-In this example, Drupal will make sure that jQuery is loaded before importing `awesome.js`.
+This includes the custom javascript and also makes sure that all dependencies are loaded.
+For example: Drupal will make sure that jQuery is loaded before importing `awesome.js`.